Justia Mississippi Supreme Court Opinion Summaries

 Seals, et al. v.
 Stanton

-Kimberlyn Seals and her counsels of record, Felecia Perkins, Jessica Ayers, and Derek D. Hopson, Sr., appealed a Chancery Court’s contempt order entered on April 8, 2020, the Temporary Order entered on April 28, 2020, the Jurisdictional Final Judgment entered on June 16, 2020, the Final Judgment on Motion for Findings of Fact and Conclusions of Law entered on June 18, 2020, and the Amended Final Judgment entered on June 18, 2020.
+Kimberlyn Seals and her counsels of record, Felecia Perkins, Jessica Ayers, and Derek D. Hopson, Sr., appealed a chancery court's: (1) Contempt Order entered on April 8, 2020; (2) the Temporary Order entered on April 28, 2020; (3) the Jurisdictional Final Judgment entered on June 16, 2020; (4) the Final Judgment on Motion for Findings of Fact and Conclusions of Law entered on June 18, 2020; and (5) the Amended Final Judgment entered on June 18, 2020.
 Seals argued the chancellor lacked jurisdiction and erroneously found them to be in contempt of court.
-The Mississippi Supreme Court affirmed in part, and reversed in part.
-The Court found the Chancery Court had jurisdiction, and: (1) Perkins and Ayers were in direct criminal contempt for their failure to appear at a scheduled April 7 hearing; (2) the $3,000 sanction was vacated because it exceeded the penalties prescribed by statute; (3) the chancellor erred by finding Hopson to be in direct criminal contempt for his failure to appear because his failure to appear was constructive criminal contempt that required notice and a hearing; (4) the chancellor erroneously found the attorneys to be in direct criminal contempt for violation of the September 2019 Temporary Order: if proved, such acts were civil contempt.
+These orders arose out of a paternity suit filed by the father of Seals' child, born 2017.
+A hearing was set for April 7, 2020, but Seals sought a continuance.
+The motion was deemed untimely, and that the court expected Seals and her counsel to appear at the April 7 hearing.
+When Seals and her counsel failed to appear, the court entered the contempt orders at issue before the Mississippi Supreme Court.
+The Supreme Court: (1) affirmed the chancellor’s finding that Perkins and Ayers were in direct criminal contempt for their failure to appear at a scheduled April 7 hearing; (2) vacated the $3,000 sanction because it exceeded the penalties prescribed by statute; (3) affirmed the award of attorneys’ fees to opposing counsel; (4) found the chancellor erred in finding Hopson to be in direct criminal contempt for failing to appear - "Constructive criminal contempt charges require procedural safeguards of notice and a hearing;" and (5) found the chancellor erroneously found the attorneys to be in direct criminal contempt for violation of the September 2019 Temporary Order.
+"If proved, such acts are civil contempt."
+The matter was remanded for a determination of whether an indirect civil contempt proceeding should be commenced.
 View "Seals, et al. v.
 Stanton" on Justia Law

 Watts v.
 Mississippi